DigitalPublishingToolkit/TOD18-Geoblocking/md/15LobatoandMeeseAustralia.md

 Making matters worse is the problem of pricing.
 Digital content is invariably more expensive in Australia than overseas when purchased through iTunes and other online services.
-According to the consumer group Choice, Australian viewers of *The Walking Dead ‘*will be paying up to 376% more than people watching the same show in the United Kingdom*’*.[^10LobatoandMeeseAustralia_2] This discrepancy, known colloquially as the ‘Australia tax’ has been a major topic of public discussion.
+According to the consumer group Choice, Australian viewers of *The Walking Dead*, 'will be paying up to 376% more than people watching the same show in the United Kingdom'.[^10LobatoandMeeseAustralia_2] This discrepancy, known colloquially as the ‘Australia tax’ has been a major topic of public discussion.
 Dissatisfaction about digital pricing has become a rallying cry for Australian early adopters who increasingly see themselves as ‘second-class’ media citizens, who